Naval history of World War II: Naval aviation

 In World War I the US Navy explored aviation, both land-based and carrier based.
 However, the Navy nearly abolished aviation in 1919 when Admiral William S. Benson, the reactionary Chief of Naval Operations, could not "conceive of any use the fleet will ever have for aviation", and he secretly tried to abolish the Navy's Aviation Division.
 Assistant Secretary of the Navy Franklin D. Roosevelt reversed the decision because he believed aviation might someday be "the principal factor" at sea with missions to bomb enemy warships, scout enemy fleets, map minefields, and escort convoys.
 Grudgingly allowing it a minor mission, the Navy slowly built up its aviation.
 In 1929 it had one carrier (USS Langley), 500 pilots and 900 planes; by 1937 it had 5 carriers (the Lexington, Saratoga, Ranger, Yorktown and Enterprise), 2000 pilots and 1000 much better planes.
 With Roosevelt now in the White House, the tempo soon quickened.
-One of the main relief agencies, the PWA, made building warships a priority.
+One of the main relief agencies, the Public Works Administration, made building warships a priority.
 In 1941 the U.S. Navy with 8 carriers, 4,500 pilots and 3,400 planes had more air power than the Japanese Navy.